frankwallis/component-builder-typescript/README.md

 # component.json #

 ## fields ##
-when building component-builder-typescript will import declaration files from both the 'scripts' and 'files' fields of your component.json.
-If you are using the 'files' field (for exporting definitions from a javascript project perhaps) then you need to remember to include the 'files' field in your build.
+by default component-builder-typescript will use typescript files found in the 'scripts' field of your component.json, but you can override this using the 'fields' property of the configuration options.

 ## exported declarations ##
 declaration files are generated for local components and components which have been linked using